TwanoO67/ngx-admin-lte/README.md

 ## Handling Translation

-In order to use the translation files given by the libraries, you should configure your angular-cli as:
+In order to use the translation files given by the libraries, you should configure your angular.json as:

 ```json
    { "glob": "**/*", "input": "../node_modules/ngx-admin-lte/src/public/assets", "output": "./assets" }